andraugust/andraugust.github.io/notebook/airbus.md

 <center><img src="../airbus/false_positives.png"></center>
 <br />

 False negatives mostly occur when ships are either split, occluded by clouds, or really small; false positives mostly occur when there's a rectangular object in the image or there's a _mislabeled_ image.  _Several training images are mislabelled_.
 For example, the bottom right image clearly has a ship, but the ground-truth says it's not there.
+We just have to deal with that.

 ### The Localization Model

-The localization model we'll use is a Unet with the same architecture from the original Unet [paper](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).
+The localization model we'll use is a Unet with the same architecture as the original Unet [paper](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).

-We train directly on the 384x384 images using a 0.75/0.25 train/val split.
-The optimizer is Adam with learning-rate 0.0001, the batch size is 6.
-The objective function/loss is pixel-wise binary cross entropy.
+We train directly on 384x384 images using a 0.75/0.25 train/val split.
+The optimizer is Adam with learning-rate 0.0001, batch size is 6, and the loss to minimize is pixel-wise binary cross entropy.
 Here's the validation loss over epochs:
 <br />
 <center><img src="../airbus/unet_loss.png"></center>
 <br />